-- wizardId (mandatory) defines the ID of the wizard, used when creating projects from the command line - versionPattern (optional) is the pattern to apply to define the version number when a new version is created - img (mandatory) is the icon used in the web interface to display next to the wizards's name and description - autoBaseline (optional, default: true) defines whether versions created using this wizard are by default baselines (true) or drafts (false).
-More information about baselines and drafts can be found in the Getting Started Guide. - users (optional, no restriction if empty) is a semi-colon-separated list of users which are allowed to see the wizard - groups (optional, no restriction if empty) is a semi-colon-separated list of Squore groups whose users are allowed to see the wizard - group (optional, default: empty) defines a default display group for new projects. projects that belong to the same group are shown in a common subfolder in the Project Portfolio. - ideRulesEdition (optional, default: true) (new in 16.0) defines whether the Rules Edition step of the wizard is shown (false) or hidden (true) to users.
+- wizardId (mandatory) defines the ID of the wizard, used when creating projects from the command line - projectsSelection (optional, default: false) (new in 16.1) defines whether a wizard shows a list of projects so that users can create a meta-project (true) or shows the list of Repository Connectors and Data Providers to create a regular project (false).
+For more information about meta-projects, see Section 8.5, "Project Selection in Meta-Projects". - versionPattern (optional) is the pattern to apply to define the version number when a new version is created - img (mandatory) is the icon used in the web interface to display next to the wizards's name and description - → autoBaseline (optional, default: true) defines whether versions created using this wizard are by default baselines (true) or drafts (false).
+More information about baselines and drafts can be found in the Getting Started Guide. - users (optional, no restriction if empty) is a semi-colon-separated list of users which are allowed to see the wizard - groups (optional, no restriction if empty) is a semi-colon-separated list of Squore groups whose users are allowed to see the wizard - group (optional, default: empty) defines a default display group for new projects. projects that belong to the same group are shown in a common subfolder in the Project Portfolio. - hideRulesEdition (optional, default: true) defines whether the Rules Edition step of the wizard is shown (false) or hidden (true) to users.
 This step allows users to modify the ruleset of the model to deactivate rules or change their default categories.
 More information about this feature can be found in the Getting Started Guide.